 Novel discovery and isomiR differentiation – NGS remains on top

 Nothing’s changed here in the past 2 years – NGS is still the only option available for novel discovery, and is still the best at isomiR differentiation.

 How might the new miRNA-seq advances improve your research?

 Many labs still prefer qPCR for its absolute quantification capabilities and convenience – NGS instruments are still not ubiquitous in molecular biology labs to the extent that qPCR instruments are.
 However, the face of miRNA expression profiling is changing rapidly with these new advances.
 We encourage anyone who hasn’t yet tried the new miRNA-seq to check it out and to tell your core labs about it too – you’ll be surprised by the ease of use and impressive data quality, and you just might decide to make the switch for good.

 QIAseq is making NGS accessible for not only miRNA, but for mRNA profiling as well.
 Want to know more?
-Join NGS Week @ QIAGEN in May to learn all about DNA-seq, RNA-seq and miRNA-seq solutions, as well as single-cell NGS!
+Join our Summer of NGS webinar event in July to learn all about DNA-seq, RNA-seq and miRNA-seq solutions, as well as single-cell NGS!
 Sign up for the webinars you’re interested in below:

 • Introduction to Unique Molecular Index targeted sequencing

 • Gene expression analysis using targeted RNA-seq & desktop NGS instruments